JosephEoff/josepheoff.github.io/_posts/2020-03-24-fixthermocouple.md

 On a random impulse, I measure the resistance between the two wires at the thermocouple end.
 That was odd.
 There's about three ohms of resistance across the thermocouple at that end.

-The only way for that to be possible was for there to be a short in the wiring in the plug.
+The only way for that to be possible (lower resistance at the plug than at the thermocouple) was for there to be a short in the wiring in the plug.

 Fortunately, the plug can be disassembled.